-Why do you need security metrics program?
-You may or may not be in the same place as those three managers mentioned above but you do need to have a solid rationale for building security metrics.
-Where we’ve seen real success from Chief Security Officers in this space is where there were a few inter-related motives driving their journey:
+You need to have a solid rationale for building security metrics.
+Where we’ve seen real success from Chief Security Officers in this space, there were a few inter-related motives driving their journey:

 Metrics are a key part of your communication strategy.
 They contribute to a coherent set of messages focused on a targeted audience.
 You cannot over-emphasize the importance of understanding the diversity of perceptions about risk and how each of your constituents view your role in its management.

 ReportingMost organizations have established requirements for the type, format and frequency of departmental reporting to include specified metrics updates that typically include one or more topical dashboards.
 As noted earlier, you will also need to determine the when and what of more customized metrics reports to your key customers and those you want to inform on specific findings or recommendations.
-It's critical to establish a monthly routine for delivery of metric reports from your program managers and contracted service providers and that you include an assessment of the quality of their reporting in your measurement of their performance.
+It's critical to establish a monthly routine for delivery of metric reports from your program managers and contracted service providers, and you must include an assessment of the quality of their reporting in your measurement of their performance.

 In ConclusionCorporate security owns a unique database of business performance measures and metrics.
 Collectively they enable and support a key value proposition: the ability to positively influence enterprise protection, corporate policy and behavior.
-Enterprise protection is measurable as are the benefits that accrue to our diverse protection programs.
-A well-defined security metrics program demonstrates to management how we are probing the weak spots, informing, educating and influencing change.
+Enterprise protection is measurable, as are the benefits that accrue to our diverse protection programs.
+A well-defined security metrics program demonstrates to management how we are probing the weak spots, informing, educating, and influencing change.